 The favored method of long-distance travel was by train, while overseas travel was limited to ships.

-The sinking of the Titanic occurred eight months after the Gotch vs. Hackenschmidt rematch.
+The Titanic sank eight months after the Gotch vs. Hackenschmidt rematch.

 What about sports of the time?

 Baseball was the most popular spectator sport in the early 1900s, and believe it or not, professional cycling was too.
 There was no National Football League, and the sport at the collegiate level was trying to shake off its image as a brutal and violent pastime.

 Professional basketball (not the NBA, which would be founded 38 years later in 1946) was only just beginning and not well-known.

 Many states outlawed professional boxing, while amateur wrestling had somewhat of an elitist image and was mainly found in northeastern colleges, athletic clubs, YMCAs, and Ivy League institutions.

 Names like Evan "Strangler" Lewis, "The Solid Man" William Muldoon, boxer John L. Sullivan, Dan McLeod, Martin "Farmer" Burns, and later "Rough" Tom Jenkins often traveled as part of troupes taking on all comers.